sourcey/sourcey.com/source/2014-05-04-html5-video-streaming-from-google-drive.markdown

 ---
 title: HTML5 Video Streaming from Google Drive
 date: 2014-05-04
-tags: google, drive, html5, video, streaming
+tags: Google, HTML5, Video, Streaming
 author: Kam Low
 author_site: https://plus.google.com/+KamLow
 layout: article
 ---

 ![Google Drive](logos/google-drive-704x344.png "Google Drive")

-# HTML5 Video Streaming from Google Drive

 If you made it here, then you're probably wondering weather or not Google Drive is a viable option for hosting streamable videos?
 Well, the answer is yes!